Three Ways Sallie Mae Helps Students Pay for College — Without Loans

 Statistics behind student loans are sobering.
 Today’s higher education financing system has left 44.7 million borrowers with nearly $1.6 trillion in student loan debt.
 On average, students took out about $28,800 each to pay for college in the 2018-2019 school year.

 Going to college should not burden students or their families with loans they are not able to repay.
 Preventing these situations requires empowering borrowers with the information, resources, and tools needed to make smart financial decisions about higher education.

-From free scholarship search tools to partnerships that yield greater access to finances and know-how, Sallie Mae® aims to help ensure students don’t pay more for higher education than necessary, and graduate from college with only the debt they can reasonably afford to repay.
+From a free scholarship search tool to partnerships that yield greater access to finances and know-how, Sallie Mae® aims to help ensure students don’t pay more for higher education than necessary, and graduate from college with only the debt they can reasonably afford to repay.

 Here are three ways Sallie Mae helps students and families pay for college — without loans:

 Before applying for loans — whether federal or private — Sallie Mae recommends every student first explore scholarships and grants.
 In the 2019-2020 academic year, 58% of families used scholarships to pay for college, the second largest source of funding after student loans.